hchand/ProductsService/README.md

   4. Create product service using Swagger file and point to EI (Production and Sandbox) in API Manager Publisher
   5. Go to API Manager store and create an application and subscribe to product service
   6. Generate keys to be used in SOAP UI tests
-  7. Run Soap UI tests with OAUTH2 using details from Application created in API Store :-)
+  7. Run Soap UI tests :-)